test-editor/host-fixture/README.md

 To enter the development environment, execute `NIXPKGS_ALLOW_UNFREE=1 nix-shell` in this repos root directory.
 For even more convenience, please install [direnv](https://github.com/direnv/direnv) which will enter the development environment automatically for you.

-Once within the development environment, run `./gradlew build` to resolve all necessary dependencies.
+Once within the development environment, run `./gradlew build` to resolve all necessary dependencies and run all checks.

 ### Build